 Mr Gregory Hammond OAM, Adjunct Fellow, Applied Finance Centre, Faculty of Business & Economics, Macquarie University

-Dr Sheelagh McCracken, University of Sydney Law School
+Professor Sheelagh McCracken, University of Sydney Law School

 Mr Philip Trinca, Partner, Ashurst, Lawyers